TomaszPazdziora/TowerDefense/README.md

-# Tower Defense – consol game
+# Tower Defense – console game
 The game starts in the main menu where the player can choose one option.
 The project is in progress and has not had some functionality yet.
 Currently, it is possible to watch the presentation of 3 different maps.
 The demonstration presents one wave of attackers who move across the map to the player base.
 If the player wants to test the application now, he/she should choose the option "Present Map" and then pick the map.

 ## Presentation mode